RajKrishnaNepal/RajKrishnaNepal/README.md

 - 👋 Hi, I’m @RajKrishnaNepal
-- 👀 I’m interested in web development, data science and machine learning.
+- 👀 I’m interested in renewable energy integration and grid optimization.
-- 🌱 I’m currently learning power system analysis.
+- 🌱 I’m currently learning optimization techniques.
-- 💞️ I’m looking to collaborate on web development projects.
+- 💞️ I’m looking to collaborate on research projects.
 - 📫 How to reach me ??
 Mail me at krishnanepalraj1@gmail.com

 <!---